BUILD AND CONFIGURATION REVIEWS

 - the release process

 Each of these components plays an important role in the quality of your software build.
+Main benefits of build and configuration reviews are:

 Security vulnerabilities across networking, security, telecommunications & other internal equipment, OS and endpoint vulnerabilities.